AndreaSanchezTapia/iyo-apero_ast/content/project/3_jurubatiba/index.md

 title: 'Community assembly in a peripheral ecosystem of the Brazilian Atlantic forest'
 subtitle: "Restinga de Jurubatiba Biological Reserve"
 author: Andrea Sánchez-Tapia
-excerpt: "The role of subordinate species"
+excerpt: "A collaboration with Mário Garbin (UFES).
+The role of subordinate species in community assembly in extreme environments"
 date: 2013-01-01
 slug:
 draft: false